tao-ce/tao-ce/README.md

 ### Building TAO Community Edition

 TAO Community Edition can be built from sources following this [developer guide](docs/dev/).

-### Roadmap

-We are currently working on a roadmap for future releases of TAO Community Edition to provide the best Open Source solutions.

 ### Contribution guide